-Movie review: ‘Infinitely Polar Bear’ follows family dealing with a bipolar dad
+‘Infinitely Polar Bear’ follows family with bipolar dad

 “Infinitely Polar Bear” walks a fine bipolar line by having fun with a serious subject: mental illness.